Iran extends prisoner furloughs, closure of holy sites amid coronavirus

-Iran allowed so-called low-risk businesses - including many shops, factories and workshops - to resume operations in Tehran on Saturday, a week after re-opening in the rest of the country.
-"Mosques and religious centres will remain closed for the next two weeks ...
+Iran allowed so-called low-risk businesses - including many shops, factories, and workshops - to resume operations in Tehran on Saturday, a week after re-opening in the rest of the country.
+"Mosques and religious centers will remain closed for the next two weeks ...
 Decisions on gatherings during the (Muslim holy month of) Ramadan will be taken next week," Rouhani said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)